Skip to Main Content

 Chase offers financing for the purchase, renovation or refinance of commercial properties — either through conventional financing or SBA loans.
 Its commercial real estate loans are secured by the property, which is common practice, and terms extend up to 25 years.

 Unlike many lenders, there is no origination fee, but there is a prepayment fee for loans over $250,000.
 Your business can choose between a fixed or variable rate and between fixed monthly payments or a balloon payment at the end of the loan.
-And while specific information is not available, Chase states that its commercial real estate loans are flexible and designed to serve a variety of businesses.
+Construction loans can also choose to make interest-only payments during the draw period.

 Do you qualify?

 Chase is not upfront about what it takes to qualify for a business loan or line of credit.
-That being said, multiple years in business, strong annual revenue and positive financial projections are all good places to start with any lender.
+For term loans and lines of credit, you will need at least two years in business to qualify.
+In general, multiple years in business, strong annual revenue and positive financial projections are all good places to start with any lender.
 If you have fair or bad credit, you will likely need a business loan for bad credit from a different lender.

 For more information, consult a Chase representative about how to qualify and what information to submit.
 Keep in mind that Chase business loan products are also not available in Alaska or Hawaii.